Investing in the Web — A brand built for the internet age.

 A name that does the work.

-That's the only context that matters.
+That's the only test that counts.

 Instance